U11 boys' football League- Thornhill v Bitterne Manor - 29/9/22

-Due the pandemic, all competitions have moved to virtual leagues.
+During the pandemic, all competitions moved to virtual leagues.
+This continued into 2021/22

 The fantastic thing about this change is that every child gets the chance to compete for a Personal Best.
 Each child can challenge themselves to improve their scores.
 They can chose to challenge each other and then see how their scores compare to all the children in Hampshire who enter the league.